Early Childhood (Interdisciplinary Studies)(MA)

-You will be able to structure your award to enhance your personal interests, career specific opportunities and potential for promotion to senior management and leadership.
-It will enable you to evaluate adult's and children's learning through research and postgraduate study.
-For teachers, this course will enhance opportunities to move beyond the threshold and become an 'excellent teacher'.
+You will be able to structure your award to benefit your personal interests, career specific opportunities and potential for promotion to senior management and leadership.
+It will enable you to evaluate adults' and children's learning through research and postgraduate study.
+For qualified teachers, this course will enhance professional practice/opportunities.

-Students completing the MA will also be well placed to go on to a doctorate (EdD or PhD) at Liverpool Hope.
+Students completing the MA may also be well placed to go on to a doctorate (EdD or PhD).